 JD is a genuine one.
 A mentally-troubled and bullied loner whose parents died in the back story, who everyone thinks is dangerous and who is blamed for all the murders.
 He is finally killed by his adoptive brother Henry and refuses to speak to protect Abby.
 Word of God says Henry murdered their parents too.

 Kelly is another.
 Loses her mother in the 2001 murder spree, suffers abusive boyfriend Shane and sees John Wakefield alive.
 No one believes her, which is how he gets away with it for a long time.
-She is hanged by him before anyone realises she wasn't mad.
+She is hanged by him before anyone realizes she wasn't mad.